When people talk about glands, what do they mean? The answer is many different

 Some glands make something that is released from the body — like saliva,

 sweat, or tears.
-And if
+And if you're a girl,

 Other glands release hormones (say: HOR-mones), which are substances inside your